 Built in 1929, our bungalow is a classic Chicago-style brick bungalow, one of about 80-100,000 bungalows built in the Chicago area between 1910-1940.
 On last year’s tour, I outlined the main, common characteristics of a Chicago-style bungalow, so now I’ll point out a few things that set our bungalow apart from some others.

-- Art Glass Windows.
-This is my most favorite feature of our home.
+Art Glass Windows.
+This is my favorite feature in our home.
 Only approximately 1/3 of all bungalows were built with art glass windows, and of those I’ve only come across one other bungalow who has a similar pattern to ours.

 We bought our bungalow in 2007, moving two houses away from our previous 1960s-era raised ranch home (a perfectly good home, but devoid of character and charm).
-We are still in contact with the previous owner of this house, and he recently discovered the blog (Hi D!).
+We are still in contact with the previous owner of this house, and he recently discovered the blog.

 That’s pretty much the overview.
 You can check out the highlights of many of our projects by looking at last year’s tour.
 This year I thought I’d highlight our biggest project, the Attic Renovation, since I’ve never properly documented the “after” photos (or shall I say “almost-after” since we still have plenty to do!).